A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: Introduction

-To avoid arbitrary changes in the distribution, one situation of particular practical and theoretical interest assumes that the conditional distribution of the response given the covariates remains the same between the training and testing data while the covariates may follow different marginal distributions.
-This assumption, called \emph{covariate shift}, enables us to obtain improved predictive performance by weighting the training data according to the marginal density ratio.
+\paragraph{Example 1: Covariate shift in transfer learning.} In traditional machine learning, a central task is to build a predictor $\hat f:\mathcal X \mapsto \mathcal Y$ from a training sample $\{(X_{1i}, Y_{1i})\}_{i=1}^{n_1} \stackrel{i.i.d}{\sim} P_1$, and use it to predict the unseen response $Y_{2}$ given a future observation of the covariate $X_{2}$, where $(X_2,Y_2)\sim P_2$.
+A common assumption is that the training data distribution $P_1$ and testing data distribution $P_2$ are the same.
+In many modern applications, it is often the case that the testing data may come from a different distribution, and classical methods developed for iid data need to be modified to account for such distribution difference.
+Sub-fields known as domain adaptation and transfer learning have emerged to deal with scenarios in which the training data and testing data may come from different but related distributions \citep{pan2009survey,csurka2017domain,kouw2018introduction}.
+To avoid arbitrary changes in the distribution, one situation of particular practical and theoretical interest assumes that the conditional distribution of the response given the covariate remains the same between the training and testing data while the covariates may follow different marginal distributions.
+This is the \emph{covariate shift} assumption.
+It is mathematically equivalent to the null hypothesis in \eqref{eq:problem_i}, and enables us to obtain improved predictive performance by weighting the training data according to the marginal density ratio.
 This approach has been widely studied in the machine learning literature.
 For examples, see \citet{shimodaira2000improving}, \citet{sugiyama2007covariate}, \citet{sugiyama2008direct}, \citet{bickel2009discriminative}, \citet{gretton2009covariate}, and \citet{sugiyama2012machine}.

-The purpose of this paper is to provide a statistical test for the hypothesis of covariate shift.
-Such a test is fundamentally important for the validity of the methods and theory developed under the covariate shift assumption.
-Given two independent samples of a pair of random variables $(X,Y)$ from two distributions, we are interested in testing whether the conditional distributions of $Y$ given $X$ are the same under these two distributions, which can be referred to as the two-sample test of equality of conditional distributions.
-If we do not reject the null hypothesis that the two conditional distributions are the same, then the covariate shift based methods and theory may be plausible.
-Otherwise, those methods shall be used with caution.
+The two-sample conditional distribution testing problem is a formal way to verify the covariate shift assumption, assuming an independent sample $\{(X_{2j},Y_{2j}):1\le j\le n_2\}$ from $P_2$ is also available.
+If we do not reject the null hypothesis, the methods and theory based on the covariate shift assumption may be plausible.
+Otherwise, those methods should be used with caution.